SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 * Arrange columns: You can rearrange the columns by dragging and dropping them using the handle before the column "Label".

 * Remove properties: Click on the red icon in the end of a row to remove the column.

-## Working with Alarms
+## <a name="alarms"></a>Working with Alarms

 Working with alarms is identical to working with alarms in Device Management.
-See "[Working with alarms](http://cumulocity.com/guides/users-guide/device-management/#alarm-monitoring)" in Device Management User Guide.
+See "[Working with alarms](http://cumulocity.com//guides/users-guide/device-management/#alarm-monitoring)" in Device Management User Guide.

-## Working with Reports
+## <a name="reports"></a>Working with Dashboard Reports

-Reports are global dashboards, that are independent of the asset hierarchy.
+There are two type of reports in the cockpit application.
+Dashboard reports with which you can keep track of applications, alarms, assets, events and many other widgets.
+The second type of reports is ["Exporting data with Reports"](#reporting) where you can export specific data to either csv or xlsx files.

 ### Browsing reports

+Dashboard reports are global dashboards that are independent of the asset hierarchy.
 The navigator shows all reports under the entry "Reports".
 To show all reports, expand the “Reports” widget.

-### Adding reports
+### Creating new reports

 To add a new report, select the "+" button in the header and select “Create new Report”.